 Every transfer or attempted transfer is defined by its ACH return code.

-The diagram below shows this flow.
+The diagram below illustrates this flow.

 Bond supports the following SEC codes: